-- local business tax: 2% on net revenues (meaning: your income minus any direct costs such as cost of goods or services that are re-sold) - corporate tax (also known as profit tax): 9%; applies to profits after the deduction of all expenses including direct and general expenses - dividend tax: the company's taxed profits can be retained in the company's budget or paid out to shareholders as dividend; in Hungary, dividend tax is 15% and there is an additional 19.5% social contribution tax payable which is maximized in HUF 697,320 (EUR 2,150) per year however, this only applies to Hungarian residents; in the case of non-local residents, specific bilateral agreements between Hungary and your country of residence may apply. - VAT (value added tax, or also known as sales tax in some countries) is 27%; you will charge VAT only towards individual (retail) buyers (whether they are from Hungary, the EU, or any third country) or corporate EU-based buyers who are not registered for VAT, meaning that if you are an international trader, you may not charge VAT at all.
-When declaring VAT (monthly or quarterly, based on the volume of the payable VAT of your company), we will calculate the difference between VAT that you have received from your buyers (if any) and VAT that you have been charged by your suppliers or when purchasing products/services (if any).
-If the balance is positive, you'll need to pay the difference to the state.
-If the balance is negative (e.g. if you are not charging VAT but still have expenses that contain VAT), you can reclaim this difference.
-In the case of international trade, there are some additional specific regulations pertaining to VAT, especially if you are going to be reclaiming VAT regularly; please bring this up with your accountant.
-Please also note that companies formed after January 2015 will be only able to reclaim the VAT when they reach a HUF 1 million (EUR 3.100) limit. - payroll taxes: when you have employees on payroll, you will need to pay various taxes (including taxes deducted from the employee, like income tax, and also contributions payable by the company, like health insurance and pension) monthly.
+local business tax: 2% on net revenues (your income minus any direct costs such as cost of goods or services that are re-sold.)

+corporate tax (also known as profit tax): 9% - applies to profits after the deduction of all expenses including direct and general expenses.

+dividend tax: The company's taxed profits can be retained in the company's budget or paid out to shareholders as dividend.
+In Hungary dividend tax is 15% and there is an additional 15.5% social contribution tax payable which is maximized in HUF 598,920 (approx. EUR 1,658) per year, however, this only applies to Hungarian residents.
+In the case of non-local residents, specific bilateral agreements between Hungary and your country of residence may apply.

+VAT (value added tax or also known as sales tax in some countries): is 27%.
+You will charge VAT only towards individual (retail) buyers (whether they are from Hungary, the EU or any third country) or corporate EU-based buyers who are not registered for VAT, so if you are an international trader, you may not charge VAT at all.
+When declaring VAT (monthly or quarterly - based on the volume of the payable VAT of your company) we will calculate the difference between VAT that you have received from your buyers (if any) and VAT that you have been charged by your suppliers or when purchasing products or services (if any).
+If the balance is positive, you will need to pay the difference to the state.
+If the balance is negative (e.g. if you are not charging VAT but still have expenses that contain VAT) you can reclaim this difference.
+In the case of international trade, there are some additional specific regulations pertaining to VAT, especially if you are going to be reclaiming VAT regularly.
+Please notify your accountant about your plans regarding this matter.
+Please also note that companies formed after January 2015 will only be able to reclaim the VAT when they reach a HUF 1 million (EUR 3,100) limit payroll taxes: when you have employees on payroll, you will need to pay various taxes monthly - including taxes deducted from the employee (like income tax) and contributions payable by the company (like health insurance and pension).
 These taxes will be calculated by your accountant.
-Payroll taxes are quite high in Hungary, and may amount to 50% of the total spending by the company (with the other 50% being the net salary that the employee actually receives).
+Payroll taxes are quite high in Hungary and may amount to approx. 45% of the total spending by the company (with the other approx. 55% being the net salary that the employee actually receives).
 Moreover, in Hungary there is a minimum salary to be paid to all employees.
-As such, it is important to calculate all salaries, taxes, and contributions in advance, before entering into salary negotiations with future staff members.
-Also, please bear in mind that in most cases it is obligatory to pay taxes/contributions for the managing director and/or the members of the company even if they do not actually take a salary (e.g. at the start of the company's operation).
+As such, it is important to calculate all salaries, taxes and contributions in advance, before entering into salary negotiations with future staff members.
+Also, please bear in mind that in most cases it is obligatory to pay taxes or contributions for the managing director and/or the members of the company even if they do not actually take a salary (e.g. at the start of the company's operation).
 Only directors who are already registered, employed and insured elsewhere in the EU and can provide official verification of this can be exempted from this requirement.
 Please discuss this with us in advance, so we can make sure these taxes are included in your calculations.